rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 ```

 !!!
 Tip
     Try to launch those last 2 commands twice.
-You will observe that the first time ansible will take actions to reach the state set by the command.
+You will observe that the first time Ansible will take actions to reach the state set by the command.
 The second time, it will do nothing because it will have detected that the state is already reached!

 ### Exercises

-To help you discovering Ansible and to get used to searching the ansible documentation, here are some exercises you can do before going on:
+To help discover more about Ansible and to get used to searching the Ansible documentation, here are some exercises you can do before going on:

 * Create the groups Paris, Tokio, NewYork
 * Create the user `supervisor`